mixpanel/docs/pages/docs/data-structure/user-profiles.md

 - `$remove` - Removes a value from a [List](/docs/data-structure/property-reference#list) data type profile property.

 <b>Removing profile properties</b>
-- `$unset` - Removes a profile property from the user / group profile.
+- `$unset` - Removes a profile property from the profile.
-- `$delete` - Removes all profile properties from the user / group profile.
+- `$delete` - Removes all profile properties from the profile.

 Here's some sample code to get you started, utilizing the `$set` operator to update user profiles: